Teens On A Disney Cruise

 Activities and Shows

 There’s a ton of stuff to see and do on board.
 Our teens have enjoyed the Broadway-style shows, deck parties, comedians, and magicians.
 They’ve also skipped some of these when they were more excited to go to the club or join up with some friends.
-Teens can also head to the sports deck, join a trivia competition, or catch a Marvel movie in the Buena Vista Theater.
+Teens can also head to the sports deck, join a trivia competition, do karaoke, or catch a Marvel movie in the Buena Vista Theater.

 Excursions